Somyann/alx-system_engineering-devops/README.md

-what happens when you type google.com and press enter
+what happens when you type google.com and press enter.